bifravst/bifravst/README.md

 ## Vision

-*Bifravst :rainbow:* aims to provide a concrete end-to-end sample for an IoT product in the asset tracker space, a *Cat Tracker*.
+*Bifravst* aims to provide a concrete end-to-end sample for an IoT product in the asset tracker space, a *Cat Tracker*.

 ![Bifravst: Cat Tracker IoT example](./docs/avatar.png)

-**With *Bifravst :rainbow:* developers are able set up their devices using their cloud provider and start developing custom firmware for their prototype within minutes.**
+**With *Bifravst* developers are able set up their devices using their cloud provider and start developing custom firmware for their prototype within minutes.**

-*Bifravst :rainbow:* aims to provide answers and best practices to these questions:
+*Bifravst* aims to provide answers and best practices to these questions:

 - *How can I connect Nordic's long-range chips to my cloud provider?*
 - *How do devices send data into the cloud?*